 There are of course anti-virus and anti-malware programs out there to stop these kinds of attacks, but the technology is still lagging behind the malware and people are often loathe to install security apps on their phones due to them being a drain on both the computing and battery power.
 But it may just need to be that every smartphone should be protected these days.

 Apple have until very recently denied that they have any kind of security problem as they are more rarely targeted than Android, but the popularity of the iPhone is its undoing here as there are more and more instances of malware for the iOS devices.

 And no matter what smartphone employees own, there’s always the issue of human carelessness to contend with.

 For example, many phones have GPS in this day and age, but merely tagging that you were at a certain location with a certain person on Facebook could spell disaster for a company trying to, say, keep meetings with potential business partners secret, or also be disastrous for the employee if it’s found that they have been spilling corporate secrets.

 And the problem of security for apps is also a major concern due to many malicious apps existing on the market places and also for things like storage of user databases and other sensitive information.
-This is where we at Kumulos feel that Mobile Backend as a Service can be a great boon to app developers because they get a secure server as part of the package to store user data and their APIs on, negating much of the worry involved in creating and upkeeping their own Mobile Backend.
+This is where we at Kumulos feel we can be a great boon to app developers because they get a secure server as part of the package to store user data and their APIs on, negating much of the worry involved in creating and upkeeping their own Mobile Backend.